communitytlv/communitytlv.github.io/_posts/2022-11-26-devopsdays-quicklinks-2022.md

 ### ARMO YAML CHALLENGE

+#### "How well do you know your YAML?
+Visit the ARMO booth to take the YAML challenge.
+Answer 5 quick questions to show off your Kubernetes YAML domination - to win prizes!

 <img src="/assets/images/sponsor-logos/sponsor-ads/image.png" width="50%">

-<p>"How well do you know your YAML?
-Visit the ARMO booth to take the YAML challenge.
-Answer 5 quick questions to show off your Kubernetes YAML domination - to win prizes!</p>

 --------------------------